 - 1 to 2 tablespoons red wine vinegar

 - 5 tablespoons sherry vinegar

-- 4 to 6 bone-in, thin pork chops, or bone-in, skin-on chicken pieces (thighs, wings, breasts, or drumsticks)
+- 4 to 6 bone-in, thin pork chops (or bone-in, skin-on chicken pieces, whether thighs, wings, breasts, and/or drumsticks)

-- 1. Toast the chiles in a dry skillet over medium heat.
-You don’t want to char them, you just want to make them more pliable, seeing as mild heat softens them.
+- Toast the chiles in a dry skillet over medium heat.
+You don’t want to char them, you just want to make them more pliable as the heat softens them.

-- 4. Scrape the adobo into a sterilized jar, seal with a lid, and refrigerate.
+- Scrape the adobo into a clean jar, screw on a lid, and refrigerate.
 (You should have enough to fill an 8-ounce jar.
-It will be fine there for up to 4 months, but you’ll have used it way before then.)
+It will be fine there for up to 4 months, but trust us, you’ll have used it way before then.)

-- 5. Place the pork chops or chicken in a large bowl, add half the adobo paste, and use your hands to coat the meat thoroughly.
+- Place the pork chops (or chicken) in a large bowl, add half the adobo paste, and use your hands to coat the meat thoroughly.
 Cover and refrigerate for at least 30 minutes and up to 8 hours.

-- 7. Place the pork or chicken on the baking sheet in a single layer.
+- Place the pork or chicken on the baking sheet in a single layer.
 Roast the pork chops for 20 minutes or the chicken for 40 minutes.
 Cover with foil after 15 minutes, as the paste can burn.
-Transfer to a warm platter and spoon the thick pan juices over the top.
-Serve with the wedges of lime.

 I loved making this sauce.
 It was easy to make and extremely flavorful.
 I used bone-in chicken legs and thighs instead of pork chops, for this recipe.
 I marinated the chicken for about 40 minutes and baked it at 350°F for 50 minutes.
 It produced a very moist and delicious chicken.
 Next time there are a couple of things I’ll do differently: marinate the chicken longer—maybe even a couple of hours—and make slits in the chicken and rub the sauce in so that the flavor penetrates well.